 Constantly lowering the Cost of Energy for wind and simultaneously the environmental impact of wind power is the focus of end-of-life solutions.
-Through research and application on how best to recover and recycle the various components and materials in a wind turbine after its power production seize, the end-of-life phase add to the overall environmental performance seen from a lifecycle perspective.
+Through research and application on how best to recover and recycle the various components and materials in a wind turbine, after its power production ceases, the end-of-life phase enhances the overall environmental performance seen from a lifecycle perspective.

-The studies also supplements knowledge on how best to design the next generation of wind turbines from an environmental perspective as well as how to gain the most value at end-of-life, from the existing turbines as well as from the turbines being developed.
+The studies also supplement knowledge on how best to design the next generation of wind turbines from an environmental perspective, as well as, how to gain the most value at end-of-life from both existing turbines and new turbines being developed.

-In 2011, Vestas carried out a complete dismantling of a wind turbine nacelle to trace additional possibilities for increasing the recyclability rate of Vestas' wind turbines and work actively to achieve its objective of 85 percent recyclability of a wind turbine in 2015, see Vestas Sustainability Objectives 2015.
+In 2011/12, Vestas carried out a complete dismantling of a wind turbine nacelle to trace additional possibilities for increasing the recyclability rate of Vestas' wind turbines and work actively to achieve its objective of 85 percent recyclability of a wind turbine in 2015, see Vestas Sustainability Objectives 2015.